saurrabh1/audio-downloader/README.md

 ## How to Download Astrotalk Call Recording

 ### Step 1 - Open the Recording URL
-Open the Astrotalk recording link in Chrome.
+Open the recording link in Chrome.

 ### Step 2 - Open Developer Console
 Press Cmd + Option + I on your keyboard.